ktaranov/jetbrains_guide/sites/pycharm-guide/contents/tutorials/visual_pytest/debugging_during_testing/index.md

 You can now poke around interactively in the state at that point by typing in the `Expression:` field.
 You can even overwrite the value of a variable in the scope or create new variables.

+You're currently poking around in the code for the test, but perhaps you want to poke around in the implementation.
+Click the `Step Into` button and the debugger will put you on the `return self.guardians[0]` line in the `primary_guardian` method.